HeshanKarunaratne/aws/README.md

 - The X-Ray daemon is not installed on the EC2 instance
 - The instance role does not have xray:PutTraceSegment and xray:PutTelemetryRecords permission

+65 .
+A developer needs to write an AWS CloudFormation template on a local machine and deploy a CloudFormation stack to AWS.
+What must the developer do to complete these tasks?
+- Install the AWS CLI.
+Configure the AWS CLI by using an IAM user access key and secret key

+66 .
+A developer needs to use Amazon DynamoDB to store customer orders.
+The developers company requires all customer data to be encrypted at rest with a key that the company generates.
+What should the developer do to meet these requirements?
+- Store the key by using AWS KMS.
+Choose an AWS KMS customer managed key during creation of the DynamoDB table.
+Provide the ARN of the AWS KMS key.

+67 .
+A company experienced partial downtime the last deployment of a new application.
+AWS EB split the environments Amazon EC2 instances into batches and deployed a new version one batch at a time after taking them outof service.
+Therefore, full capacity was not maintained during deployment.
+The developer plans to release a new version of the application, and is looking for a policy that will maintain full capacity and minimize the impact of the failed deployment.
+Which deployment policy should the developer use?
+- Immutable

+68 .
+A company is proving services to many downstream consumers.
+Each consumer may connect to one or many services.
+This has resulted in a complex architecture that is difficult to manage and does not scale well.
+The company needs a single interface to manage these services to consumers.
+Which AWS service should be used to refactor this architecture?
+- Amazon API Gateway

+69 .
+When a developer tries to run an AWS CodeBuild project, it raises an error because the length of all environment variables exceeds the limit for the combined maximum of characters.
+What is the recommended solution?
+- Use AWS Systems Manager Parameter Store to store large number of environmental variables

+70 .
+A Development team decides to adopt a CICD process using AWS CodePipeline and AWS CodeCommit for a new application.
+However, management wants a person to review and approve the code before it is deployed to production.
+How can the development team add a manual approval to the CICD pipeline?
+- Add an approval action to the pipeline.
+Configure the approval action to publish to an Amazon SNS topic when approval is required.
+The pipeline execution will stop and wait for an approval

+71 .
+A developer is creating a solution to track an accounts Amazon S3 buckets over time.
+The developer has created an AWS Lambda function that will run on a schedule.
+The function will list the accounts S3 buckets and will store the list in an Amazon DynamoDB table.
+The developer receives a permissions error when the developer runs the function with the AWSLambdaBasicExecutionRole AWS managed policy.
+Which combination of permissions should the developer use to resolve this error?
+- Permission for the Lambda function to list buckets in Amazon S3
+- Permission for the Lambda function to write in DynamoDB

+72 .
+A company is adding items to an Amazon DynamoDB table from an AWS Lambda function that is written in Python.
+A developer needs to implement a solution that inserts records in the DynamoDB table and performs automatic retry when the insert fails.
+Which solution meets these requirements with minimum code changes?
+- Use the AWS SDK for Python(boto3) to call the PutItem operation

+73 .
+A developer is writing an AWS Lambda function.
+The developer wants to log key events that occur during the Lambda function and include a unique identifier to associate the events with a specific function invocation.
+Which of the following will help the developer accomplish this objective?
+- Obtain the request identifier from the Lambda context object.
+Architect the application to write logs to the console

+74 .
+A developer is concerned that the application might become overwhelmed by too many requests.
+The developer needs to limit the number of requests to the API for all current and future clients.
+The developer must not change the API, the application or the client code.
+What should the developer do to meet these requirements?
+- Place the API behind an Amazon API Gateway.
+Set the per client throttling limits

+75 .
+An ecommerce company wants to redirect users to a country specific website when they enter the example.com website.
+The web application is using Amazon CloudFront and an ALB with an ECS cluster.
+The application s domain name resolution is configured in an Amazon Route 53 public hosted zone.
+Which solution will meet these requirements with the LEAST operational effort?
+- Create a CloudFront function to inspect the CloudFront-Viewer-Country header and return redirect responses to different URLs based on user location

+76 .
+The developer deploys an AWS Lambda function that runs each time a new Amazon S3 bucket is created.
+The Lambda function is supposed to attach an S3 Lifecycle policy to each new S3 bucket.
+The developer discovers that newly created S3 buckets have no S3 Lifecycle policy attached.
+Which AWS service should the developer use to find a possible error in the Lambda Function?
+- CloudWatch

+77 .

 ### Developer Associate Theory

 Write a brief description on below services and functions